Raafey-Khan/Git_Demo_App/README.txt

-11. `git restore --staged <file>` -> it removes file changes from staging area to the working area.
+11. `git restore --staged <file>` -> it removes file changes from staging area to the working area. this only works if changes are in your staging area.

+12. hello world

 `stikcy note`
 using add we will be moving from my working area where i made the homefresh changes lol